 FireRed and LeafGreen weren't the only Pokemon story in the fiscal report.
 Pokemon Pokopia, the Switch 2 exclusive life-sim spin-off, cleared 4 million copies within five weeks of launch, making it one of the fastest-selling Pokemon spin-offs in the franchise's history.

-Nintendo framed Pokopia's performance as proof of concept for its Switch 2 strategy, writing that the company aims to "convey the appeal of the platform to consumers who play on Nintendo Switch" by continuing to release compelling titles.
+Nintendo framed Pokopia's performance as proof of concept for its Switch 2 strategy, noting that the company aims to "convey the appeal of the platform to consumers who play on Nintendo Switch" by continuing to release compelling titles.
 What most players miss in that statement is the implication: more classic Pokemon re-releases on Switch hardware could follow the same playbook.

 Kanto revisited on Switch